CKBP v2: Better Annotation and Reasoning for Commonsense Knowledge Base Population: Dataset Construction

 \subsection{Annotation Process}

-\paragraph{Setup} We recruit four human experts for the annotation work.
-The experts are graduate NLP researchers who have at least one year of experience working on CSKBs.
+\paragraph{Setup} We recruited four human experts for the annotation work.
+The experts are graduate NLP researchers with at least one year of experience working on CSKBs.
 We randomly divide 5k samples into 4 parts, then for $i$ from 0 to 3, assign the $i^{th}$ and $(i+1 \ \text{mod}\ 4)^{th}$ parts to the $i^{th}$ expert.
-In this way, each triple is annotated by two different annotators, and we can fully compare the pairwise agreement between all four annotators.
-Experts are provided with knowledge triples in the format of $(h,r,t)$, with the reference to the definition and examples of all relations in~\citet{hwang2021comet}.
+In this way, two different annotators annotate each triple, and we can fully compare the pairwise agreement between all four annotators.
+Experts are provided with knowledge triples in the format of $(h,r,t)$, referencing the definition and examples of all relations in~\citet{hwang2021comet}.
 We ask annotators to judge the plausibility of triples in a three-point Likert scale with corresponding scores: Always/Often (1), Sometimes (0.5), Rarely/Never/Ambiguous/Invalid (0).
 The final label of an instance is determined as \textit{plausible} if and only if it receives at least one score of 1 and the other score is at least 0.5.
 For remaining cases, the final label is \textit{implausible}.
 After finalizing the annotation, we split the evaluation set into development and test sets with a ratio of 1:4 with the preservation of distribution w.r.t labels, relations, and instance types.
 To estimate human performance, we treat expert annotations as two sets of predictions and compare them to the final labels.